Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 10.2.
 Create required resources in Azure

 ### 10.2.1.
 Create resource-server-1-scope-1 and resource-server-1-scope-2.
-Read [MS docs about declare roles for an application], create 2 roles for resource-server-1: `resource-server-1-scope-1` and `resource-server-1-scope-2`.
+Read [MS docs about declaring roles for an application], create 2 roles for resource-server-1: `resource-server-1-scope-1` and `resource-server-1-scope-2`.

 ### 10.2.2.
 Assign user-1 to resource-server-1-scope-1
-Read [MS docs about assign users and groups to roles], assign user-1 to `resource-server-1-scope-1`.
+Read [MS docs about assigning users and groups to roles], assign user-1 to `resource-server-1-scope-1`.

 ## 10.3.
 Run the application
 - Run [09-resource-server-check-permission-by-role]